 - Your Rights

-8.1 In this Section 8, we have summarised the rights that you have under data protection law.
+9.1 In Section 9, we have summarised the rights that you have under data protection law.

 - Policy Updates